ctm/mb2-doc/src/series/2023/wsop-style.md

 the Fun Money from rebuys goes directly into the prize pool,

 ## The Tournaments

-This table will be fully populated by the start of the series.

 The
 individual tournaments will be available for registration in the